 I loaded my car, and made a trip to the other stores and picked up the stock they had on hand.
 With my car bulging, I drove home with my bounty tallying up the profits in my head.
 I’d purchased a total of 167 units with a sales value of just over $5k USD!
 My total buy cost was only $532.00CDN.

-Deals like this don’t happen every day, but they’re guaranteed never to happen if your not out there scanning and hustling every day.
-It’s funny, but the harder I work, the luckier I get!
-If you don’t like sourcing yourself, hire someone, or get a VA.
-There really are no excuses and anyone can learn how to master arbitrage.
+Deals like this don’t happen every day, but they’re guaranteed never to happen if you're not out there scanning and hustling every day.
+It’s funny, but the harder I work, the luckier I get.